cotarr/irc-hybrid-client-dev-tools/bruno/README.md

-# Bruno API Tests for irc-hybrid-client
+# Bruno API Client Setup

-## Description
+Bruno is a free general purpose API testing client similar to Postman.

-The /bruno/ folder contains various tests to exercise the general functionality of the IRC client backend API for the irc-hybrid-client web server.
+With irc-hybrid-client, Bruno is primarily used to perform real time debugging when changing API routes or adding new API routes.
+The Brunno collections do not contain a comprehensive set of tests.
+The /bruno/ folder contains Bruno test collections used to exercise the general functionality of the IRC client backend API for the irc-hybrid-client web server.

 To run these tests it is necessary to install the BRUNO API testing client available from [www.usebruno.com/](https://www.usebruno.com/).